 Will new GPT versions make a big difference for users?

-Yes, each update improves the model’s skills, so users get better results in writing, chatting, and translating.
+Yes.
+Each update improves the model’s skills, so users get better results across writing and chat tasks.

 Where can I try GPT tools?